JoMfN/Metashape_Batch_DISC3D/README.md

 ---

 ## Acknowledgements

-This workflow was developed to support scalable, consistent digitization for museum-grade DISC3D acquisitions, with alignment settings and calibration choices tuned to mirror prior manual practice.
+- This workflow was developed to support scalable, consistent digitization for museum-grade DISC3D acquisitions, with alignment settings and calibration choices tuned to mirror prior manual practice.
-The effective handling and capture of the focus stacked images were done by Eybing, Emily The Manual for describing the manual workflow of generating 3D models is the work Original by M. Heethoff and modified by S. Schmelzle, last version edit - 24.01.2025
+- The effective handling and capture of the focus stacked images with the DISC3D station were done by Emily Eybing at the Museum für Naturkunde Berlin
+- The Manual for describing the manual workflow of generating 3D models is the work Original by M. Heethoff and modified by S. Schmelzle, last version edit - 24.01.2025